squares-ui/squares-ui/README.md

 With this we can move time frames, pivot search queries, and change the visual breakdown that the user is presented whilst having many squares-ui that are still related to each other creating a continuous story.

-All fields are auto populated from Elastic allowing you to point squares-ui at any dataset.
+All fields and data are auto populated dynmaically from the Elastic index, allowing you to point squares-ui at any dataset.

 # Technology